 Aurora season in Kiruna runs from early September to mid-April.
 But within those 7 months, conditions vary enormously.
-This guide breaks down every month with real data we've collected over 5+ seasons guiding tours at 67.8° N.
+This guide breaks down every month using public historical data — NOAA SWPC KP records and SMHI weather statistics for the Kiruna area — combined with our guides' experience of local conditions.

 Quick comparison table